launchcodedev/app-config/docs/guide/intro/README.md

 Alright, so you want to use `app-config`.
 First step is always, of course, installing it.

 ::: tip
-You'll probably find more detailed information for the environment you're targetting in the Node.js, Webpack or React Native sections.
+You'll probably find more detailed information for the environment you're targeting in the Node.js, Webpack or React Native sections.
 :::

 ```sh